opicron/Reticule-AHK/README.md

 # Reticule-AHK
 ##Crosshair AHK script

 Reticule uses an transparant overlay window to draw an crosshair over games running in fullscreen windowed mode(!).
-Think of the Muble overlay with more functionality and less bulk.
+Think of the Mumble overlay with more functionality and less bulk.

 It is not possible for this script, now nor in the future, to draw over games running fullscreen mode.